MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-introduction.md

     **Key points:**

-    - This tutorial uses a password you enter when you call `terraform plan`.
+    - This article uses a password you enter when you call `terraform plan`.
 In a real-world app, you might consider using a SSH public/private key pair.
     - For more information about SSH keys and Azure, see [How to use SSH keys with Windows on Azure](/azure/virtual-machines/linux/ssh-from-windows).

 ## Troubleshoot Terraform on Azure